Grublady/Dijkstra_map_for_Godot-1/README.md

 Note: when installing pre-compiled libraries, we support

 - On linux: Ubuntu 20.04 or higher
-- On macos: The latest macOS version (11 at the time of writing)
+- On macos: ~~The latest macOS version (11 at the time of writing)~~ currently unsupported, but binaries can be built for macOS systems; see [Building from GitHub](#method-2-from-github).
 - On windows: Windows 10 or higher (presumably)
+- On the web: All modern browsers that support [Godot Web Exports](https://docs.godotengine.org/en/latest/tutorials/export/exporting_for_web.html)

 ### Method 1: From the Asset Store (Recommended)